XMIR, a Quick Tour

 which may be more readable for some of you).

-Consider this simple EO program that prints "Hello, world!"
+Consider this simple EO object that prints "Hello, world!"

 :